abdrahmansoltan/Learning-Notes/Python/01-Python.md

 ![try / except](./img/try-except.png)

+It's best used when there is reason to believe that the exceptional case is relatively unlikely, or when it is prohibitively expensive to proactively evaluate a condition to avoid the exception.

+> It is significantly easier to attempt the command and catch the resulting error than it is to accurately predict whether the command will succeed.

 - usually it's better to except a specific exception and handle it, rather than handling any possible exception that could occur

   ```py